Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-1-Call-MSGraph/README.md

     ```CSharp
     currentUser = await _graphServiceClient.Me.GetAsync();
     ```
-    1. Then redirect the user back to Azure AD with the new requested `claims`.
-Azure AD will use this `claims` payload to discern what or if any additional processing is required, example being the user needs to sign-in again or do multi-factor authentication.
+    1. Then redirect the user back to Microsoft Entra ID with the new requested `claims`.
+Microsoft Entra ID will use this `claims` payload to discern what or if any additional processing is required, example being the user needs to sign-in again or do multi-factor authentication.
   ```CSharp
     try
     {